glass-dev/glass/benchmarks/archer2/README.md

 example of what can be done and how to submit such a script rather than defining the exact "ideal" benchmark.

-[benchmarks/archer2/submit-gpu.sh](./submit-gpu.sh) specifically will submit a job to the ARCHER2 AMD GPU testbed queue.
+[benchmarks/archer2/submit.sh](./submit.sh) specifically will submit a job to the ARCHER2 AMD GPU testbed queue.
+We use this queue for both CPU and GPU benchmarks as the CPUs within the GPU partition are newer and result in faster benchmark results for CPU runs.
+Therefore, for a fair comparison of CPU to GPU, we must run both on the GPU partition.

 ## Setting up uv on ARCHER2